 - Manchester Metropolitan University

-His work is almost exclusively for Defendants, insurers, large corporate clients, public authorities or funds.
+His work is exclusively for Defendants, insurers, large corporate clients, public authorities or funds.
 The vast majority of his work concerns occupational disease claims, predominantly in respect of medical causation.
 The vast majority of his work is multi track work given the complexity of the issues, often involving in-depth knowledge of medical research and epidemiology underpinning such issues.

 Industrial Disease - Deafness Claim